nettalk72/nettalk72/README.md

-# 🌐 Welcome to My World — nettalk72
+# 🌐 Welcome to OntoMotoOS World — nettalk72

 Hi there 👋
 I’m exploring the intersection of **AI, Ontology, and Collective Intelligence**.